deeplearning4j/deeplearning4j/word2vec.md

     File gModel = new File("/Developer/Vector Models/GoogleNews-vectors-negative300.bin.gz");
     Word2Vec vec = WordVectorSerializer.loadGoogleModel(gModel, true);

+Remember to add `import java.io.File;` to your imported packages.

 With large models, you may run into trouble with your heap space.
-If you do, please see our [trouble-shooting guide](../gettingstarted.html#trouble).
+The Google model may take as much as 10G of RAM, and the JVM only launches with 256 MB of RAM, so you have to adjust your heap space.
+You can do that either with a `bash_profile` file (see our [Troubleshooting section](../gettingstarted.html#trouble)), or through IntelliJ itself:

+    //Click:
+    IntelliJ Preferences > Compiler > Command Line Options
+    //Then paste:
+    -Xms1024m
+    -Xmx10g
+    -XX:MaxPermSize=2g

 ### <a name="grams">N-grams & Skip-grams</a>